ds4dm/ecole/docs/using-environments.rst

 solved.
 For instance, the :py:class:`~ecole.environment.Branching` environment takes a ``pseudo_candidates`` boolean parameter, to decide whether branching candidates should include all non fixed integral variables, or only the fractional ones.
-Environments can be instanciated with no constructor arguments, as in the previous example, in which case a set of default parameters will be used.
+Environments can be instantiated with no constructor arguments, as in the previous example, in which case a set of default parameters will be used.

-Every environment can optionally take a dictionnary of `SCIP parameters <https://scip.zib.de/doc/html/PARAMETERS.php>`_ that will be used to initialize the solver at every episode.
+Every environment can optionally take a dictionary of `SCIP parameters <https://scip.zib.de/doc/html/PARAMETERS.php>`_ that will be used to initialize the solver at every episode.
 For instance, to customize the clique inequalities generated, one could set: